Why a Mobile-Friendly Website Should Be a Priority

 Make Mobile Testing A Priority

-There are hundreds of mobile phones with varying screen sizes, network speed, and pixel densities.
+Hundreds of mobile phones have varying screen sizes, network speeds, and pixel densities.

 But since testing is an integral part of improvement, you can try the various apps and programs to ensure your website’s mobile readiness.